Posts

 Image

-The Good News announced by Jesus of Nazareth provides salvation and life for men and women of every nation and people .
-After his resurrection, Jesus declared: “ All authority in heaven and on earth is given to me, therefore, go and make disciples of all nations !”
-Thus, he sent his disciples to announce his lordship and salvation to the “ ends of the Earth .”
-Christ’s Death and Resurrection are the foundation of the “ Good News ” of God’s kingdom and gracious salvation, and this life-giving message must be announced to all men and in every nation under heaven.
+The Good News announced by Jesus of Nazareth offers salvation and life to the men and women of every nation .
+After his resurrection, Jesus declared that “ all authority in heaven and on earth is given to me; therefore, go and make disciples of all nations !”
+Thus, he sent his disciples to announce his lordship and salvation to “ the ends of the Earth .”
+Christ’s life-giving message must be announced to all men and in every nation under heaven.

 Final Act